Chia-Network/pool-reference/SPECIFICATION.md

 ```

 For a description of the request body entries see the corresponding keys in [POST /farmer](#post-farmer).
 The values
-provided with the key/value pairs are used to update the existing values.
-All entries, except `launcher_id`, are
+provided with the key/value pairs are used to update the existing values on the server.
+All entries, except
-optional but there must be at least one of them.
+`launcher_id`, are optional but there must be at least one of them.

 See the [streamable](#signature-validation) class `PutFarmerPayload` in the
 [pool protocol](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/protocols/pool_protocol.py) for details